HM-25/Git-Cheat-Sheet/README.md

 git config user.email => Check what is the currently set email. git config --global user.email email@example.com => Set up a new user name.
+# note: if there is an existing user name, there is no need to delete it, simply generate a new one.
+# note: use the same user name as the GitHub profile you will be using.